tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_08/layout_tensor.md

 In this puzzle, you'll learn about:

-- Using LayoutTensor's shared memory features
+- Using LayoutTensor's shared memory features with address_space
 - Thread synchronization with shared memory
-- Block-local data management with tensor builder
+- Block-local data management with LayoutTensor

 The key insight is how LayoutTensor simplifies shared memory management while maintaining the performance benefits of block-local storage.